Julius Catlin: Descendants

 Through his son Julius, he was the paternal grandfather of three girls, Julia Hunt Catlin (1864–1947), Edith Catlin and May Catlin.

 Julia became multimillionaire, received the Croix de Guerre and Legion d'honneur, and was married three times.

-Firstly, she married to Trenor Luther Park, son of Trenor W. Park, a founder of the Republican Party of California and business rival of robber baron Jay Gould.
+For her first marriage, she married Trenor Luther Park, son of Trenor W. Park, a founder of the Republican Party of California and business rival of robber baron Jay Gould.
 He was the proprietor of banks and railroads and was an associate of Horace Henry Baxter and Cornelius Vanderbilt.
 His grandfather was Congressman and Governor of Vermont Hiland Hall.

-She married secondly to C. Mitchell Depew, a nephew of Senator Chauncey Depew, who became Secretary of State of New York, President of the New York Central Railroad for Cornelius Vanderbilt, and a founding member of the Yale Club.
-He was also a member of the The Four Hundred of the Gilded Age, President of the Linonian Society, and a member of the Skulls and Bones.
+She married second to C. Mitchell Depew, a nephew of Senator Chauncey Depew, who became Secretary of State of New York, President of the New York Central Railroad for Cornelius Vanderbilt, and a founding member of the Yale Club.
+He was also a member of The Four Hundred of the Gilded Age, President of the Linonian Society, and a member of the Skulls and Bones.

-Thirdly, she married to Emile Adolphe Taufflieb, a French Senator and General during World War I.
+For the third marriage, she married Emile Adolphe Taufflieb, a French Senator and General during World War I.